mmod/nodakwaeri/README.md

 Renderer | Implements the MVC programming model.
 Constructs XHTML for the response to the client, provides a fully featured scripting language for templating, and allows for shared layouts and powerful organization.
 Developers define the application's views.
 HTML | Provides tools for generating HTML controls.

-The easiest way by far to boot-strap NodaKwaeri, involves creating a config file in the root of your application, and then passing it to the constructor for nk:
+The easiest way by far to boot-strap nodakwaeri, involves creating a config file in the root of your application, and then passing it to the constructor for nk:

 ```node
 var nk = require( 'nk' ),